 Welcome everyone to the next installment in our blog series looking at Virtualization Based Development and what that looks like in the real world.
-This blog focuses on how the ESG uses Virtual Platforms to support achieving Compliance and Interoperability for USBPD and USB Type-C software stacks.
+This blog focuses on how the ASTC Embedded Systems Group (ESG) uses Virtual Platforms to support achieving Compliance and Interoperability for USBPD and USB Type-C software stacks.
 These software stacks are now deployed in applications such as power chargers, port controllers and active cable firmware.

 Commonly the case for embedded software, our USBPD and USB Type-C software stack must conform to an industry standard.
 Proving conformance of the system requires successful execution of a number of compliance and interoperability tests.
 Before we can cross that bridge we need a fully operational system to start compliance and interoperability testing.
 So how do we bring that process into the software development process as early as possible?